 Our day started with a escort from the Parks Canada Office to the ferry dock.
 A short boat ride across the Gordon River later, we were staring up a very tall, almost vertical ladder at the WCT’s southern trailhead.

 Yep, the first West Coast Trail ladder is one of the longest and steepest!
 It’s a psychological challenge, but a good one to get over and done with so early.

 Parks Canada staff advise that hikers should expect to cover 1km/h for the first 6km of the trail, stating that it is the hardest section.

-While I don’t think it’s easy, I wasn’t overly surprised by the type of terrain.
+While I didn’t think it was easy, I wasn’t overly surprised by the type of terrain.
 A bit of mud, some rocks, lots of tree roots, the odd downed tree – classic Vancouver Island hiking plus half a dozen or so ladders.

 The biggest challenges were a short sloped rock traverse, a detour around a collapsed bridge and the slow ascent up to the West Coast Trail’s highest point – 230m.